Pasi (film): Release and reception

 Released on 21 December 1979, the film met with unanimous critical acclaim.
 It was equally successful at the box-office, running for more than 100 days in the theatres.
 In 1984, Durai remade the film in Hindi as Pet Pyaar Aur Paap.

 A review from the Tamil magazine Ananda Vikatan, dated 13 January 1980, appreciated the film for its realistic depiction of the lives of the poor.
 It also praised Shobha's acting and Ranga's camerawork.
 Durai's script and dialogues received equal praise but the end credits of the film were criticised as it was considered as not being appropriate to the characters of the film.
 Kausigan of Kalki praised the story that makes you feel as if you are standing and watching the real life of the slum dwellers, the natural dialogues and the excellent direction of Durai and Ranga, who has skillfully navigated every corner of the slum with his camera, are worthy of praise and concluded the film satisfies the mind.
-Naagai Dharuman of Anna praised the performances, cinematography, dialogues.
+Naagai Dharuman of Anna praised the performances, cinematography and dialogues.
 The same year it was screened at the Tashkent Film Festival.

 The film served as a launchpad for Senthil, who would later go onto establish himself as one of the popular comedians in Tamil cinema in the 1980s.
 Another debutante Sathya, who played Shobha's friend Chellamma, acquired the prefix "Pasi" after the film.

 Shortly after receiving the Best Actress award at the 27th National Film Awards and a day before the 100th day celebration of the film's success, Shobha committed suicide by hanging herself at her residence in Madras (now Chennai).